 - Are taking certain medications that severely affect the immune system, including:

 - Alkylating agents, antimetabolites, or tumornecrosis factor (TNF) blockers

 - Other biologic agents that are significantly immunosuppressive, including TNF blockers, certain biologic agents (e.g., rituximab), mycophenolate, tacrolimus, Jak inhibitors, methotrexate, fingolimod, azathioprine and leflunomide

-The following individuals may benefit from a third dose and should consult their doctor.
+The following individuals may benefit from a third dose and booster shot, but should consult their doctor for individual advice.
 This includes those who